agilepathway/available-pets-consumer-contract/README.md

       - new
    ```

-2. The consumer also adds a specification on our provider repo, e.g.
+2. The consumer also adds a specification on this contract repo, e.g.

    ```markdown
    ## Customers can see which pets are new in the pet store